bsmith89/longev-mgen/README.md

 -   TODO: Figure mapping OTU-1 strains against each other
     -   This will also include depth lines for alignments from libraries positive for each.
--   TODO: Mapping from OTU-7 to M6
+-   TODO: Mapping from OTU-7 to M6 (not exactly pretty, but I could quote the percent of genomes that align)

 ## Shared niche of OTU-1 and OTU-7

 A number of genes are shared by both OTUs to the exclusion of most other Muribaculaceae in my study.
 Both OTU-1 strains fall cleanly into the alpha-glucan guild.
+TODO: Is this still as clean, with the most recent annotations?
+TODO: Which annotation do we use to assert this?
 OTU-7 is found much closer to the host-glycan folks.
 OTU-5 is the only other OTU to fall out with the alpha-glucans.

 Looking for genes (especially those that contain a GH13) that are specific to OTU-1 _and_ OTU-7 provides one way to identify functions that provide an advantage in acarbose treated mice.